 Along the same lines as a tutor, many parents hire students to train their child for a specific sport.
 If you have an area you excel in (or have a good foundation), this could be a fun and lucrative summer job.

 If you know families looking for a youth trainer, seek them out and offer to help.
-Otherwise, talk to the local pee-wee associations (soccer, basketball, softball/baseball), middle and high school athletic directors, golf course pros, or swim coaches to find out how you can advertise your services.
+Otherwise, talk to the local "pee-wee" associations (soccer, basketball, softball/baseball), middle and high school athletic directors, golf course pros, or swim coaches for leads or to find out how you can advertise your services.